TIY-Houston-Front-End-Engineering/Course-Guide/Resources/final-project.md

 - If I don't finish, will I receive career support?

     Not until you finish the project (you get to do that after class) and show you worked hard.
 The real hustle begins after class, when you start the job hunt.
-We'll teach you to fish, but we won't fish for you.